miktim/RESTup/RESTup_server_v1.3_61100-EN.md

 ```
 **4.4 Execute the job, get the URI of the result files.**

 In the body of the request, you can specify a string of user-defined service-depended job parameters.
+User-defined job parameter is checked for CR, LF and command continuation characters.
 Server waits for job completion, then delete job files and return uri of result files.

 Client Request:
 ```HTTP